Scarabaeus1031/NEXAH/RESEARCH/README.md

 It is:

-> a structured research architecture for discovering, validating, and navigating dynamical structure
+> a structured research architecture for discovering,
+> validating,
+> reconstructing,
+> and navigating transition geometry
+> inside nonlinear systems

 ---